DJV22/Hound_PVE/README.md

       -  PermitTunnel yes
    - Save changes and restart ssh service with the following command
       - `systemctl restart ssh`

+   - Create user for loggin into ssh with the following commands
+      - `adduser crafthound` and follow prompts
+      - add crafthound to the sudo group with the following command
+      - `usermod -aG sudo crafthound`
+      - add you key to authorized keys file
 ---------------------------------------------------------------
 3. If you need to import your previous ZFS pool you must use the following shell commands after ensuring the drives are connected and available.
    - zpool import (poolname), If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
 This may need to be followed be the "zpool -e" flag to make it permanent.